|

 elephant, a black feather, a pressed flower, and a

-beach and the disappearance of Lady Cecily deepen
+the beach and the disappearance of Lady Cecily

-heavy cold and confined to bed.
-An attempted
+stricken with a heavy cold and confined to bed.
+An

-of the stake and a dead eel.
-Mycroft is summoned
+the return of the stake and a dead eel.
+Mycroft is

-away again.
-A game of "Snakes" gives Holmes the
+summoned away again.
+A game of "Snakes" gives

-final clue to a chain of events leading back to the
+Holmes the final clue to a chain of events leading

-California Gold Rush, and he sets out to save Sir
+back to the California Gold Rush, and he sets out

-Rupert's life, facing a rattlesnake, a child in the
+to save Sir Rupert's life, facing a rattlesnake, a

 |